aabdelmohsen/Beam_GCP_Storage_BigQuery/README.md

 ## Steps to run the pipeline:-

 ### Download the dataset
-Download the dataset in csv file from the following link https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data
+Download the dataset in csv format from the following link https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data

 #### Resolve the dependencies
 Create a new maven project and build the project using this pom file, it has everything you need to run this pipeline